Jolene Roberts, MSW, LNHA

 Matt Oestmann, DPT

-Matt Oestmann is Vice President of Rehab Services for Hillcrest Health Services.
-Prior to joining Hillcrest in 2007, Dr. Oestmann worked with an outpatient orthopedic clinic in Council Bluffs, IA.
-He was originally hired as a staff therapist for Hillcrest before being promoted to the Director of Therapy Services in 2009 and then Administrator of Home Care in 2011.
-His accomplishments have included building a strong team of dedicated therapists with decades of experience in home health and orthopedics.
-He is active in APTA, serving on Legislative Committee.
-He has also served the Nebraska Home Care Association on their Legislative Committee and as a Board Member.
+Matt Oestmann is Vice President of Rehab and Post-Acute Services for Hillcrest Health Services.
+Prior to joining Hillcrest in 2007, Dr. Oestmann worked with an outpatient orthopaedic clinic and a community hospital in Iowa.
+He was promoted to the Director of Therapy Services in late 2007 and then Administrator of Home Care in 2011 prior to his move to the Executive Team as a Vice President in 2016.
+His accomplishments have included building a strong team of dedicated therapists with decades of experience in home health and orthopaedics.
+He is active in American Physical Therapy Association and National Association of Rehab Agencies, serving on various committees over the years.
+He has also served the Nebraska Home Care Association as a Board Member and Legislative committee member.

-Dr. Oestmann received both his Masters in Physical Therapy and his Doctorate in Physical Therapy from UNMC.
+Dr. Oestmann received his Bachelor’s degree in Biology and Psychology from Dana College and his Masters in Physical Therapy and his Doctorate in Physical Therapy from UNMC.
 He is currently working on his MBA at the University of Nebraska at Omaha.
-Outside of his role at Hillcrest, Dr. Oestmann conducts mission work in Latin American countries.
-He lives in the Papillion area with his wife, Mylissa, and their five children.
+Dr. Oestmann is a Nebraska native and currently lives in the Papillion area with his wife, Mylissa, and their five children.

 Curt Copple joined Hillcrest Country Estates as Administrator of the Grand Lodge in 2015.
 His administrative career began in Norfolk, Nebraska.
 From there, Mr. Copple followed his interests in health care executive administration to other organizations including Northfield Retirement Communities, a continuing care retirement community in Scottsbluff, Nebraska.